 - which veterinarians and laboratories are approved to prepare your cat for export (all veterinary procedures and testing must be done in an approved country and testing must be done in a laboratory recognised by the competent authority of the approved exporting country)

 - if the country of export has any requirements in addition to those stated on this webpage

-- if the country of export has an agreed veterinary health certificate to use instead of the Department of Agriculture and Water Resources standard veterinary health certificate.
+- if the country of export has an agreed veterinary health certificate to use instead of the Department of Agriculture, Water and the Environment standard veterinary health certificate.

 Step 2: Confirm general eligibility

 Timeframe: Before starting the export process

 - can only be exported to Australia from an approved country

 - can only be exported to Australia after 180 days from the date the blood sample for the rabies neutralising antibody titre test (RNATT) arrives at the testing laboratory – steps 4 and 5

 - must not be under quarantine restrictions at the time of export